 It is clearly evident through personal experience and published United Nations reports that rural children, girls especially, are severely underrepresented in the Togolese secondary school system.
 According to UNICEF reports, over 90% of girls in rural areas of Togo drop out before finishing 6th grade.
 While there are many factors leading to this high dropout rate, the time spent walking to and from school is one of them.
 Many children in rural Togo walk 5-15 miles to school, making it impossible for them to have time to study.
 This is especially true for girls, who traditionally have more household chores than boys.Bicycles for Education History

 In January, 2005, we presented the idea for this project by our cooperative members and shea nut collector groups.
 The cooperative members and collector communities unanimously agreed with the idea of collecting used bicycles in Washington State and distributing them to students with the most need in central Togo.
 Immediately, we began posting flyers and notices in local bike shops and natural food stores.
 By June 2006, we had collected more than 600 bicycles and shipped our first container full of bikes to Togo.
-Since then, we shipped over three containers in 2008, two in 2009, and another in 2010.
+Since then, we shipped over 6,300 bicycles.

 All costs of this project - shipping costs, repair costs, distribution costs and follow-up costs - are paid for through the sales of Alaffia retail products.
 Based on our follow-up studies, this project is extremely successful.
 Not only are students who received bicycles staying in school and passing their exams, there are other unexpected benefits, such as a reduced pregnancy rate in female students.